jcc333/graff/README.md

 Let's write a graph-database in f#!
+Woo!